-Singapore is a small city island state that has become South East Asia’s success story and has been described as a microcosm of Asia.
+Singapore is a small city island state that has quickly transformed from a small fishing village to become South East Asia’s success story and has been described as a microcosm of Asia.
 It’s the diversity that makes backpacking Singapore so interesting.
-Singapore combines modern skyscrapers and futuristic architecture with colonial history, international cuisine, a multicultural culture, a tropical climate and a taste of different Asian cultures and religions in a clean, organised, slickΒ air conditioned comfort.
+Singapore combines modern skyscrapers and futuristic architecture with colonial history, international cuisine, a multicultural culture, a tropical climate and a taste of different Asian cultures and religions in a clean, organised, slick air conditioned comfort.

-Ride the MRT.
-Luckily Singapore has excellent public transportation systems.
-Signs and announcements are in English, fellow passengers are polite and the systems stretches to nearly every corner of this island state. Β Choose a hostel close to a MRT station to enable you to get around Singapore easily without shelling out for taxis.
+Ride the MRT (Mass Rapid Transit) – Luckily Singapore has excellent public transportation systems.
+Signs and announcements are in English, fellow passengers are polite and the systems stretches to nearly every corner of this island state.
+Choose a hostel close to a MRT station to enable you to get around Singapore easily without shelling out for taxis.

-Eat in Food Courts.
-Eating out can also be expensive.
-Some backpacker hostels will have kitchens so you can cook your own food or head to the food courts in malls and hawker centers that offer a awesome taste of Singaporean life and a huge variety of cheap and delicious food (about $4 – $7) in a buzzy environment. Β Maxwell Food Center and China Town Food StreetΒ are favorite places to eat outΒ while backpackingΒ Singapore.
+Eat in Food Courts and Hawker Centres – Eating out in restaurants can be expensive by savvy backpackers in Singapore know that the cheap eats are actually the best.
+Make sure to eat at the food courts in malls and hawker centres that offer a awesome taste of Singaporean life and a huge variety of cheap and delicious food (about $4 – $7) in a buzzy environment.
+Some of the most famous hawker centres include Maxwell Food Center and China Town Food Street are favorite places to eat out while backpacking Singapore.

 Don’t be afraid to drink the tap water.
 Unlike the rest of South East Asia the tap water in Singapore is safe to drink and filling up a bottle before you head out to sightsee will save you money as it can cost $3 to buy a bottle of mineral water.

 Don’t expect bargain shopping.
 Singapore is a shoppers paradise, the national past time in Singapore appears to be shopping and Singaporeans are achingly stylish but bargain hunters and backpackers will be disappointed as it’s no longer the place to get dirt cheap clothes, designer goods or electronic bargains.
-The best place to pick up cheap souvenirs when backpacking Singapore is Chinatown or Little India.
+The best place to pick up cheap souvenirs for backpackers in Singapore is Chinatown or Little India.

 Don’t get fined – there seem to be a lot more rules in Singapore than in the rest of Southeast Asia and getting a fine will really dent your backpacking budget.
 The number one reason to get fined in Singapore is for not using marked crosswalks.
 You can also get fine for eating and drinking on public transport, riding a bike on pedestrian-only paths and not wearing a seatbelt.